jar04/jar04.github.io/notes.md

 {% include navbar.html %}

+# Finals Quiz 1 and Finals Quiz 2 - Test Corrections
+Finals Quiz: 45/50
+This option is correct.
+The number of statements in a program is not likely to affect how a program will handle larger data sets.
+The efficiency of a program is independent of the number of statements it contains.
+There are some programs with very few statements that take a long time to execute, as well as programs with many statements that take little time to execute.

+Correct.
+The company is not able to provide a human representative for calls made after business hours.

+This option is correct.
+The aggregation of information in browser cookies can be used by websites that the user visits to track the user and collect information about the user.

+This option is correct.
+Because the variable sum is initialized to store the value of the first element of numList, and because the iteration block is a FOR EACH loop, the value of the first element is added to sum twice.
+Since the first element of the list is 0, adding this number to the sum does not affect the sum.
+A non-zero first element would give an incorrect result.
+In general, a single test case is not sufficient to confirm that a program works as intended

+This option is correct.
+Statement II is correct because the repository of stored metadata includes time, so information about the time of calls can be analyzed to make predictions about future calls.
+Statement III is correct because the metadata stores the phone numbers of the two parties of a call.
+Given one phone number, the metadata can be processed to provide all phone numbers that were called by or placed to that person.

+Finals Quiz 2: 48/50
+Correct.
+Actions I, II, and III are all helpful in program development.
+Consultation and communication with program users is an important aspect of program development.
+Incrementally adding tested program segments to correct working programs helps create large correct programs.
+Collaboration can decrease the size and complexity of tasks required of individual programmers.

+Correct.
+Actions I, II, and III are all helpful in program development.
+Consultation and communication with program users is an important aspect of program development.
+Incrementally adding tested program segments to correct working programs helps create large correct programs.
+Collaboration can decrease the size and complexity of tasks required of individual programmers.

 # 5.6 - Safe Computing
 - "Dad [t]ock on safe computing" - John Mortensen, March 22, 2022
 - Personally identifiable information (PII)